Click on the links below for answers to specific questions, or read all the Q&As in order.

 When can I apply to the certificate in Applied Data Science?

-- Applications for admission will be reviewed twice per year to allow students to start their CADS coursework in either Fall or Spring.
+- Applications for admission will be reviewed twice per year to allow students to start their CADS coursework in either fall or spring.
+Application deadlines are October 15 for spring enrollment and March 15 for fall enrollment.

 - Students must submit their application in the semester prior to their intended enrollment in the program.
-For example, to take classes in the spring, students should apply the previous fall.
-To take classes in the fall, students should apply the previous spring.
+For example, to take classes in the spring, students should apply by October 15 the previous fall.
+To take classes in the fall, students should apply by March 15 in the spring.

 Will I be charged extra tuition or fees for the certificate in Applied Data Science?